 I’d like to clarify the ways to terminate an employment agreement.
-First, if both employee and employer agree that the employee resign, they may terminate the agreement when they want to do.
+First, if both employee and employer agree that the employee resign, they may terminate the employment agreement when they want to do.

 Second, if there are certain clauses on termination on the agreement or work rules, the clauses shall be applied.
 The clauses shall not violate the relevant laws or rules including Labor Standards Act.